-- 1. Laptop computers may be used in class only for note-taking. - 2.
-A student who is doing non-class related activities on his or her computer is not only hurting his or her own education, but possibly the educational experience of many others in the class: research has shown that a game or a picture on a laptop distracts not only the student using the computer but also those students nearby (Yamamoto 2007, Fried 2008).
-Therefore the use of laptops for non-class activity (e.g. email, games, web-surfing) is prohibited.
+1. Laptop computers may be used in class only for note-taking.

+- 2. A student who is doing non-class related activities on their computer is not only hurting their own education, but possibly the educational experience of many others in the class: research has shown that a game or a picture on a laptop distracts not only the student using the computer but also those students nearby (Yamamoto 2007, Fried 2008).
+Therefore the use of laptops for non-class activity (e.g. email, games, websurfing) is prohibited.
 Students using their laptop for non-class activity will be asked to turn off their laptop. - 3.
 Students using laptop computers to take notes are requested to sit in the back of the room in order to not distract those who are not using laptops.